-During the current period, the Company considered the financial position of SolidusGold Inc., and the volume and trading history of its shares, to be indicators of impairment and, as a result, recorded an impairment provision against the Company's investment.
+During the current year, the Company considered the financial position of SolidusGold Inc. and the volume and trading history of its shares to be indicators of impairment and, as a result, recorded an impairment provision against the Company's investment.
 Subsequently, the Company sold the entire investment.
+(2015 - impairment recognized with respect to the Company's investment in Group Ten).